 DAY 6: Thursday Ptarmigan in the hills

-In the mountains we seek Ptarmigan (NB conditions can be wet and therefore very difficult at times, in the spring melt).
-Other birds on this day may include Snow Bunting, Black-throated Diver, Red-throated Diver, Goldeneye and Peregrine, and local birchwoods hold Lesser Redpoll and Siskin.
-Osprey and many breeding wader species are likely as we enjoy the best of local birding.
-Lingering Waxwing and Whooper Swan are sometimes present too with occasional rarities too!
+In the mountains we seek Ptarmigan (NB conditions can be wet and therefore very difficult at times in the spring melt).
+Other birds may include Snow Bunting, Black-throated Diver, Red-throated Diver, Goldeneye and Peregrine, and local birchwoods hold Lesser Redpoll and Siskin.
+The first returning Osprey and many breeding wader species are likely as we enjoy the best of local birding.
+Waders alone could include Lapwing, Oystercatcher, Redshank, Curlew, Common Snipe, Golden Plover, and in the evenings in good weather, Woodcock roding.
+Lingering Waxwing and Whooper Swan are sometimes present with occasional rarities too!

 DAY 7: Friday Moray Coast